Danger Level: 5/5

 Are brown recluse spiders common in Idaho?

-No. Brown recluses are not established in Idaho—their native range is the Midwest and South.
-However, they occasionally arrive in boxes, furniture, or shipments from those regions.
-Most "brown recluse" sightings in Boise are actually hobo spiders or other harmless look-alikes.
+No. Brown recluses aren't established in Idaho.
+Their native range is the Midwest and South.
+They do occasionally arrive in boxes, furniture, or shipments from those regions, but most "brown recluse" sightings in Boise are actually hobo spiders or other harmless look-alikes.

 How can I tell if it's really a brown recluse?